jamchamb/ac-nesrom-save-generator/README.md

 Use a memory card manager to import the GCI file to a memory card, and then use the "NES Console" item to play the ROM.

+If you're playing on Dolphin, disable anti-aliasing when playing NES games to get a better picture.

 ## Patcher files

-`patcher.py` can be used to generate NES ROM files that contain patch tags.
+This tool can also be used to generate NES ROM files that contain patch tags.
 These tags can be used to patch code and data in memory.

-Example usage of `patcher.py`:
+Example usage of the patch options:

-    $ ./patcher.py Patcher /dev/null zuru_mode_2.gci -p 80206F9c 0000007D
+    $ ./ac-nesrom-gen.py Patcher /dev/null zuru_mode_2.gci -p 80206F9c 0000007D

 Each `-p`/`--patch` option inserts a small ROM tag patch (251 bytes or less) within the address range `0x80000000` - `0x807FFFFF`.